secretnodes/secretwiki/products/analytics/src/content/graphql-api/features/data-sets/index.md

 </TableWrap>

-## Deprecated data network-interconnect
+## Deprecated data nodes

-The following data network-interconnect are deprecated.
-To avoid disruption, migrate to replacement network-interconnect before the sunset date.
+The following data nodes are deprecated.
+To avoid disruption, migrate to replacement nodes before the sunset date.

 <TableWrap>